Parmeggiani-Lab/elfin/README.md

 ln -Fs `which g++-6` /usr/local/bin/g++
 ```

-For troubleshooting, please refer to [this](https://stackoverflow.com/questions/35134681/installing-openmp-on-mac-os-x-10-11) Stackoverflow post.
+For troubleshooting on MacOS, please refer to [this](https://stackoverflow.com/questions/35134681/installing-openmp-on-mac-os-x-10-11) Stackoverflow post.

+If your compiler complains about ```omp_get_initial_device``` not declared, that's because your OpenMP version is too old.
+Check with ``` echo |cpp -fopenmp -dM |grep -i open```; only versions above 201511 seem to define this function.
+This is not vital to the application so if you really do not want to install a newer compiler then you may comment out that erring line.

 Then install the jutil submodule and get ready to compile.